clicksandmortar/fingerprint/README.md

 ### FingerprintProvider

+#### Note: a lot of these fields are going to be moved to BE and configurable from Portal #soon

 | Prop                     | Type       | Default     | Description                                                                                                                                                           |
 | ------------------------ | ---------- | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | appId                    | `string`   | `undefined` | The application ID to use for fingerprint tracking.
 Fingerprint will not start tracking data until this is set, and has been validated by the server.                 |